nycmeshnet/nycmesh.net/content/network-status.md

 ---
 2021-2-1

 20:54 Downtown Manhattan should back :-) Snow seems to have been the culprit.

-2021-2-1
+If you have any further problems please [fill in a support ticket](https://www.nycmesh.net/support)

 4:00pm Downtown Manhattan is currently having problems possibly related to the weather.
 We are looking into it now.

 2021-1-31

 3:10pm We've finished recovering configurations at SN1.
-If you have any further problems please [fill in a support ticket](https://www.nycmesh.net/support)

 12:20pm The "ev" sector is now working as before.
 This has fixed most of the problems.